Change an auth helper signature without breaking callers, tests, or prior project decisions.

 remembers.

-sverklo_remember scope:"workspace" writes once, surfaces across every repo in the workspace.
+remember scope:"workspace" writes once, surfaces across every repo in the workspace.

 sverklo init imports your existing project knowledge: